Protect Yourself From Scams

-- Always verify whether these callers are legitimate by asking for some basic information about your account.
+- Always verify a caller is legitimate by asking for some basic information about your account.
 Our representatives will always be able to provide the name on the account, the account address, and the exact past due balance.

 - Never immediately pay, regardless of what the caller knows about your account or offers as an incentive.
 If they are requesting an immediate payment using a third-party service, at another location or via a prepaid debit card, hang up immediately and contact us directly to verify your account status.

 - If you are suspicious, hang up and call us.
 Also, please report this to your local law enforcement.

 - Never wire money to someone you don’t know – regardless of the situation.
 Once you wire money, you cannot get it back.

 - Do not accept offers from anyone, including those claiming to be Eversource employees, to pay your bill or provide any other service for a fee.